okube-ai/laktory/docs/concepts/cli.md

 `laktory deploy` executes the deployment by creating or updating resources.
 Similar to `pulumi up` or `terraform apply`.

 #### run
-`laktory run` execute remote job or pipeline and monitor failures until completion.
+`laktory run` execute remote job or DLT pipeline and monitor failures until completion.
+Local execution (without an orchestrator) of a pipeline is not yet supported.

 ### CI/CD
 These commands can be run locally, but really start to provide value in the context of a CI/CD pipeline in which